Bethel-nz/sumi/README.md

 # Sumi 🔥

-A blazing fast web framework built on [Hono](https://hono.dev) with file-based routing, automatic OpenAPI documentation, and powerful CLI tooling.
+Sumi is a blazing fast web framework built on top of [Hono](https://hono.dev), adding Next.js-style file-based routing, automatic OpenAPI docs, and a powerful CLI — all optimized for the Bun runtime.

+If you love Hono's speed and simplicity, but want:

+✅ Route-by-file conventions

+✅ Built-in Zod validation

+✅ Auto-generated OpenAPI + docs UI

+✅ Hot reload + DX-focused tooling

+...then Sumi is the framework layer you didn't know you needed.

 ## ✨ Features